 It was important to rediscover the beautiful side of life over time

-"Over time I found it important not to always ask "Why me?", but to rediscover the little beautiful things in life, find a new purpose and to keep readjusting my activities to what I could manage."
+"Over time I found it important to stop asking "Why me?" and rediscover the little beautiful things in life, find a new purpose and to keep readjusting my activities to what I could manage."

 I noticed the first signs of Parkinson's when I was 42 years old.
 I realized that my left arm was no longer swinging like it used to when walking normally.
 I thought that it was to do with my work.
 I was considered a slow person in the office, even though I hurried.
 There was a lot of job insecurity in the company at the time and the pressure was mounting.
 I thought that if I took a longer holiday my symptoms ought to go away.
 But during the vacation I still noticed that my arm was staying stiff against my body without me wanting it to.